PastorJoseph/Flex-practice/README.md

 # Flex-practice
-Getting the hand of flexbox
+Getting the hang of flexbox